1. Why Traditional SEO Isn't Enough Anymore

 3. Dual-Pipeline Processing

-A corporate SaaS product and a personal brand influencer have fundamentally different AI footprints.
-GenSight runs two entirely separate 31-boolean evaluation matrices depending on entity type.
+A corporate SaaS product and a personal brand creator have fundamentally different AI footprints.
+GenSight runs two entirely separate signal sets — 31 boolean and 4 continuous in each, mapped to the same four pillars — depending on entity type.

 The Enterprise Pipeline audits technical infrastructure such as llms.txt files, Crunchbase presence, C-suite schema markup, and server-side rendering.
 The Influencer Pipeline evaluates personal schema, creator-mode LinkedIn profiles, published books or newsletters, podcast interview transcripts, and social handle uniformity.